nswaswaJim/oahuv1/OlympusClear.md

 <iframe src="https://www.google.com/maps/d/embed?mid=1xoSwPg6RbnYm52u0NjqyFuY4pY6_YoA&ehbc=2E312F" width="800" height="600"></iframe>

 The hike past the Pua Pua trail where I had come up was a great experience, wonderful enough to not regret changing plans from the crater trail.
-The ridge was a mostly gentle walk along a good trail carpeted by needles dropped by the whisper
+The ridge was a mostly gentle walk along a good trail carpeted by needles dropped by the whispering pines with some occasional rock scrambles thrown in.
+The added benefit- beyond simply exploring an unfamiliar trail- was that I did not know where it was coming out.
+I had a general idea but no exact location.
+So I just f
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYzMjkzNjU4Nyw2NDk2OTY2NzgsLTE3Nz
+eyJoaXN0b3J5IjpbMTM3NTA0NDY3OSw2NDk2OTY2NzgsLTE3Nz
 kyOTg1MTJdfQ==
 -->